Future Fuels and Technology Project

 The FFT dedicated website, launched in April 2024, works as an online information portal for promoting and sharing the latest information on zero and near-zero marine fuels and technologies for GHG emission reduction from international shipping in the mid- and long-term, particularly accelerating access to information for developing States on the latest developments in decarbonization of shipping, and how to get involved in a just and equitable transition.

-This dedicated website is regularly updated and shares the latest facts about zero and near-zero marine fuels and technologies, including data and resources being provided by relevant stakeholders.
+The website is regularly updated and shares the latest facts about zero and near-zero marine fuels and technologies, including data and resources being provided by relevant stakeholders.
 The main focus is to provide:

 1. Statistics and latest information on the uptake of zero and near-zero marine fuels and technologies, port/bunkering infrastructures, fuel prices, etc.